Why Golf Swing Changes Fail and How to Build Lasting Change

 Pressure, perception, confidence, emotional control, attention, identity, and why performance changes when consequence appears.

-Swing plane, face control, speed development, practice transfer, and how technique behaves under real playing conditions.
+Swing plane, face control, speed development, approach decisions, practice transfer, and how technique behaves under real playing conditions.

 Golf biomechanics is not merely about positions.
 It is about how the body, club, ground, and perceptual system organise movement under load and under pressure.
 These articles examine swing plane, transition, head behaviour, stiffness, pelvic motion, shaft delivery, wrist loading, bunker strike organisation, and the deeper structures that govern strike and delivery.